blockchain-unica/rosetta-smart-contracts/contracts/auction/README.md

 The contract allows a seller to create an auction based, with bids in the native cryptocurrency.
 The seller initializes the contract by specifying:
-- the startBid of the auction,
+- the starting bid of the auction;
-- the duration of the auction (i.e., the time that bids are open from the start of the auction),
+- the duration of the auction (i.e., the period of time in which bids are open from the start of the auction);
 - the object of the auction.

 After creation, the contract supports the following actions:
-- **start**: after the contract creation, the seller can start the auction.
+- **start**, which allows the seller to start the auction.
-- **bid**: after the auction has started, any participant can bid any amount of native cryptocurrency and transfer that amount to the contract until the duration time elapses.
-In the amount is not greater than the current highest bid, the contract returns the old bid to the participant.
+- **bid**: after the auction has started and before its duration has expired, this action allows any user to bid any amount of native cryptocurrency, by transferring that amount to the contract.
+In the amount is not greater than the current highest bid, then the contract transfers the old bid to the user.
 - **withdraw**: at any time, participant can withdraw their bid if this is not the currently highest one.
-- **end**: after the deadline, the seller ends the auction and withdraws the highest bid.
+- **end**, which allows the seller to end the auction after its duration has expired, and to withdraw the highest bid.

 ## Required Features